 Don’t choose typefaces that are in the same category (like script or slab fonts).
 There won’t be enough visual difference between the two and it may look like mush.

-In truth, there are no rules written in stone with type design.
+In truth, there are no rules written in stone with type design, only recommended do's and don'ts.
 This can be very frustrating AND time consuming for those who were looking for a quick answer.
 For those of you who want the Cliff’s Notes, here’s a site where you can pair Google fonts online: http://fontpair.co or check out this chart here:

 U&LC Mixing Typefaces